Molesmalo/StarWarsMod4AirMash/README.md

 While playing, in the upper right corner of the screen, there is a button that shows/hides the leaderboard.

-F3 shortcut:  You can also use F3 key to toggle leaderboard (F3).
+`F3` shortcut:  You can also use `F3` key to toggle leaderboard.

-F4 shortcut:  Use the F4 key to show/hide the majority of the other user User Interface controls (logo, users connected, left-sidebar icons, leaderboard, etc).
-This can be used in conjunction with F3 key.
+`F4` shortcut:  Use the `F4` key to show/hide the majority of the other user User Interface controls (logo, users connected, left-sidebar icons, leaderboard, etc).
+This can be used in conjunction with `F3` key.

 ### FPS / Debug Information

-As this is intended to be used for debug, it's only accessible via a console command:   SWAM.showDegubInfo();
+As this is intended to be used for debug, it's only accessible via a console command:   `SWAM.showDegubInfo();`

 ### Move Minimap to Upper Right corner

 As the title implies, moves the minimap from the bottom, to the upper right corner of the screen.

-This is only accesible via console, but was requested by a user:   SWAM.moveMinimap();
+This is only accesible via console, but was requested by a user:   `SWAM.moveMinimap();`

 ### Ship Names